Tina2010/PokeDex/README.md

 <h2>About scripts</h2>

-I add a promise-polyfill and a fetch-polyfill.
+I added a promise-polyfill and a fetch-polyfill.

 <h3>More about me:</h3>